All Episodes

 I have never seen, and he's not alone on the left, but I've never seen a man so afraid of words as Barack Obama.

-He's he's very uh egotistical.
+He's very egotistical.

-About eight out of them were eight out of the ten reporters questioned were women.
+He asked women reporters, about eight out of them were eight out of the ten reporters questioned were women.

-It's just he he becomes transparent.
+It's just he becomes transparent.

-Uh he he talked about uh the registr uh excuse me, he talked about as John Bolton said right afterwards, Iran and uh how a woman reporter asked him three years ago, you said Iran's time for talk is running out, and now when Israel comes in, the next day you come out, we're ready to talk to Iran again.
+He talked about the registration, excuse me, he talked about, as John Bolton said right afterwards, Iran and how a woman reporter asked him three years ago, you said Iran's time for talk is running out.

-Uh again, he's he's he's tying Israel's hands by that position.
+Again, he's tying Israel's hands by that position.

-And as John Bolton said, it's like sleep walking past the cemetery.
+And as John Bolton said, it's like sleepwalking past the cemetery.

 There's just so many things in this press conference that just set me off.

-How the Catholic Church is is being uh forced to pay for uh health care for morning after pills and and uh you talk about indecent.
+How the Catholic Church is being forced to pay for health care for morning after pills.

-Uh it's just it's beyond the pale that people can't, I'm afraid for America that we're not seeing this.
+I'm afraid for America that we're not seeing this.

-All this is the spirit of antichrist.
+All this is the spirit of Antichrist.

 You're doing a great job, and you're right.